 The Bolton Group - Brian Webber, Gerald Bramall and David Ratledge

-This page features some of the telescopes made and work undertaken by the Bolton Astronomical Society trio of Gerald Bramall, Brian Webber and David Ratledge.
+This page features some of the telescopes and binocular telescopes made by the Bolton Astronomical Society trio of Gerald Bramall, Brian Webber and David Ratledge.

 Gerald is a self taught machinist specialising in aluminium fabrications.